 By using email for not only your newsletter (as mentioned above) you can also use it to keep your team together and update them on changes within the company.
 As everyone’s inboxes are overflowing and there is a lot to sort through, having some news that is very relevant to your team is welcome.
 Update your team on what happened in meetings, when other meetings are and try and bring a sense of excitement into the newsletter.
 Potentially add themes to your Friday Happy Hour meetings (beach vacation, ski trip, etc.) and allow your team to blow off some steam and get a change of scenery (even if it is digital).

-Staying positive is always something everyone works on in normal day-to-day life, creating that work-life balance and trying to build your professional portfolio but also enjoy life.
+It is very important to stay positive during COVID-19 and is always something everyone works on in normal day-to-day life, creating that work-life balance and trying to build your professional portfolio but also enjoy life.
 This has never been more important than it is today.
 Working from home can be tough, ask anyone.
 Even if you are one of the lucky ones that have a home office and a space to work it can still make you miss navigating that awful traffic to get to work just to get outside your four walls.
-Striving to keep yourself motivated and positive can be achieved by taking some time to yourself every day to relax and step back from your work to do something you enjoy.
+Striving to keep yourself motivated and to stay positive during COVID-19 can be achieved by taking some time to yourself every day to relax and step back from your work to do something you enjoy.
 As management or even as a team member the company depends on you maintaining your mental health and positivity.
 They depend on you not only because they need you to continue your work output but because you are part of the team dynamic and the team needs you.
-There are many ways you can continue this positive mentality and spread this to your team and clients.
+There are many ways you can continue this to stay positive during COVID-19 mentality and spread this to your team and clients.
 Find what works best for you and strive to help others during this time because we need one another to come out the other end not only as a business but as a community.